CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/02-create-employee.md

         treated as semantically insignificant and disregarded when comparing two values of type character.

-      - Not null constraint.
+      - Not null constraint, value in this field is required.

   - employee_hire_date

-      - is of data type date (no time of day) of 4 bytes
+      - is of data type date (no time of day) of 4 bytes to store a date value.

-      - Not null constraint.
+      - Not null constraint, value in this field is required.

   - employee_termination_date